Wearable technology: Smart textiles

-Manufacturing process of e-textiles
+Manufacturing

-There are several methods which companies manufacture e-textiles from fiber to garment and the insertion of electronics to the process.
-One of the methods being developed is when stretchable circuits are printed right into a fabric using conductive ink.
-The conductive ink uses metal fragments in the ink to become electrically conductive.
-Another method would be using conductive thread or yarn.
-This development includes the coating of non-conductive fiber (like polyester PET) with conductive material such as metal like gold or silver to produce coated yarns or in order to produce an e-textile.
+Several methods are used to manufacture e-textiles from fiber to garment and insert electronics.
+One method is to print circuits onto a fabric using conductive ink.
+Conductive ink includes metal fragments to provide electrical conductivity.
+Another method uses conductive thread or yarn.
+Non-conductive fiber (such as polyester PET) with conductive material such as gold or silver to produce coated yarns or an e-textile.

-Common fabrication techniques for e-textiles include the following traditional methods:
+Common fabrication techniques include traditional methods: